sirkamar/AROLib/README.md

 80.
 ```

-All classes that implement the `Streamable` template interface are required to define the `writeObject` and `readObject`
+All classes that implement the `Streamable` interface are required to define the `writeObject` and `readObject`
 member functions.
 It is recommended that these be made **protected** or **private**.
 Additionally, all `Streamable`
 classes must provide a no-argument constructor.
 If a class doesn’t wish for a no-argument constructor to be made
 available to clients, then it may declare it as protected or private, but it must then, of necessity, declare